-The school, built with the support of ChildFund Laos and the Australian Government, helps more than 30 children from poor families in the village, including Maithao and Pahoa Moue, prepare to enter primary education.
+The school, built with the support of ChildFund Laos and the Australian Government through the Australian NGO Cooperation Program (ANCP), helps more than 30 children from poor families in the village, including Maithao and Pahoa Moue, prepare to enter primary education.

 While Maithao is one of the older students in her class, she is grateful to be surrounded by other children around her age and finally have the opportunity to learn and play.

 Before the school was built last year, Maithao spent her days on the family farm with her parents, helping them pull weeds and grow rice and corn.